Community Score Card: A tool to strengthen mutual accountability and community-police partnership

-The Community Score Card is a social accountability tool introduced in 2017 as part of the UK government-funded Integrated Programme for Strengthening Security and Justice to allow service seekers and security and justice providers to mutually assess, reflect, relate and collaborate.
+The Community Score Card was introduced in 2017 as part of the UK government-funded Integrated Programme for Strengthening Security and Justice.
+It allows community members to work with service providers to mutually assess, reflect, relate and collaborate.

-Stressing the need for perpetual dialogue and improvement, use of the Community Score Card has contributed to establishing mutual accountability among community members and security and justice providers in line with local government priorities and the police’s Community-Police Partnership programme.
+Stressing the need for perpetual dialogue and improvement, the Community Score Card has helped establish mutual accountability between community members and the police in line with local government priorities and the police’s Community-Police Partnership programme.

 The community and police worked together to prepare indicators to establish mutual accountability.
 This helped the local community contribute to the capacity development of the police.
 Community members also learned of the services that should be available under the law, and documented questions around the quality of these services.
 Together with the police they set action plans and commitments to improve the quality of services and then assessed the change.

 They also jointly investigated harmful social norms, identifying possible causes along with their impacts on gender-based violence, then developed solutions to these.

 The Community Score Card can be applied in different scenarios on different themes and issues, such as education, health and municipal services.
 It reduces adversity, improves service delivery and strengthens trust between service seekers and service providers.